jlouis/transit-ocaml/README.md

 # Encode/Decoder for the Transit format, OCaml version

 This repository implements the Transit format for OCaml.

-Current status is that it doesn't work entirely as expected.
-It is still under construction, so please bear this in mind.
-All signatures are subject to change at the moment if I realize something is not possible.
+# WARNING

+This is currently *experimental*.
+Everything is subject to change.
+It is not clear at this point if the approach is the right one.
+Details had to be rewritten a couple of times whenever I learned something new about how to handle this.

 ## Implementation strategy